-For example, This sort of barrier is inefficient for GPUs such as Mali where we have two processing slots to do vertex and fragment work in parallel.
-Since commands must wait at TOP_OF_PIPE (i.e. at the very first stage of the pipeline) until all previous commands have reached BOTTOM_OF_PIPE, the work is heavily serialized, and we introduce bubbles.
+For example, this sort of barrier is inefficient for GPUs such as Mali where we have two processing slots to do vertex and fragment work in parallel.
+Since commands must wait at TOP_OF_PIPE that is, at the very first stage of the pipeline until all previous commands have reached BOTTOM_OF_PIPE, the work is heavily serialized, and we introduce bubbles.
 No new work can start in the vertex stage until all previous commands have finished going through their fragment stage.

 Compare this to a more relaxed barrier:

 In this case, commands after the barrier must wait at the fragment stage until commands before the barrier have also gone through the fragment stage.
 This avoids bubbles since the vertex work from one Renderpass can proceed in parallel to the fragment work from a previous Renderpass.